 PR & Marketing Communications Committee

-If you are interested in any of the following areas: website updates, content creation or social media updates or just want to be a contributing writer, please contact our Directors of Public Relations & Media: Teresa Riccobuono
+If you are interested in any of the following areas: website updates, content creation or social media updates or just want to be a contributing writer, please contact our Director of Public Relations & Media: Teresa Riccobuono

 The Financial Planning Association of the East Bay has a long history of dedication to a variety of Pro-Bono activities.
 The chapter covers a diverse community of members serving a wide array of clients from urban to suburban.
 This diversity is represented in the assortment of Programs the Pro-Bono Committee has continued to support throughout the years.